 The boyfriend that broke our heart.
 The toxic friend who could only feel good about themselves if they pulled us down.
 The trolls who left horrid comments on your blog post.

 There’s no point pretending these things didn’t happen so acknowledge them.
 Facing something head on instead of letting it nibble away at you from the side takes away the power that thing has over you.
-The moment the doctor said ‘Yes, you definitely have PND’ to me, I felt a huge rush of energy because I now knew who the ‘enemy’ was … and it wasn’t myself as previously thought.
+I remember the moment the doctor said ‘Yes, you definitely have PND’ to me.
+I felt a huge rush of energy because suddenly I knew who the ‘enemy’ was … and it wasn’t myself as previously thought.

 3. Remember who you were